atarola/pyjojo/README.md

     echo $TEXT

 Make sure this script is both readable and executable by the user pyJoJo is running under.
-It will be executed as a bash script, so if you'd like to execute scripts in other languages, make sure you have a valid shebang line in it.
+Scripts will be executed through the shell, so make sure you have a valid shebang line.

 Now, start up pyJoJo and hit it with curl: